Medicare Advantage Plans in New York

 Original Medicare consists of two Parts: A and B. Medicare Part A provides hospital coverage by helping pay for inpatient care.
 Part B helps cover outpatient care like doctor’s visits and therapies, and even medically necessary durable medical equipment.
 Original Medicare also covers preventive services like screenings and behavioral therapy for weight loss.
 However, you must purchase additional policies if you need services like dental, vision, hearing, and prescription drugs.

-Medicare Advantage replaces Original Medicare (Part A & B) but offers the same Part A and B benefits or coverage as Original Medicare.
+Medicare Advantage substitutes for Original Medicare (Part A & B) and offers the same Part A and B benefits.
 You’ll have at least the same access to inpatient, outpatient and preventive care.
 Along with receiving Part A and B benefits, Medicare Part C often bundles additional dental, hearing, vision, and prescription drug coverage.

-Medicare Advantage plans generally use a primary care physician to manage your care and other specialists to treat any issues that come up along the way.
+Under a Medicare Advantage plan, you’ll generally have a primary care physician who manages your care and refers you to specialists.
 These doctors are part of your provider network, or a group of doctors and other qualified providers the health insurance company has contracted to treat its customers.
-Depending on the type of Medicare Advantage plan you have, you may have the option of seeing out-of-network doctors for a higher fee, or not at all.
+Depending on the type of Medicare Advantage plan you have, you may have the option of seeing out-of-network doctors for a higher fee.

 Here are four common types of Medicare Advantage plans NY state has to offer: